Updated July 4, 2019

 Cast Members who know characters – and who want to help you with characters – wear buttons detailing such.
 Look for them and ask questions when needed.
-Look for this button on cast members.
+Try and locate someone wearing the button in the image to the right.
 They are the character experts.

-Occasionally, you’ll see Daisy Duck, Chip n Dale, Pinocchio (rarely) and others around this area.
+Occasionally, you’ll see Daisy Duck, Chip n Dale, Pinocchio (rarely) and others in Town Square.
 Don’t count on seeing them there, but jump in line if you do.